tkav/pathways-node-weather-app/README.md

 It includes and supports the following functionality:
 * Dockerfile and docker compose configuration for 3M based deployments
 * Makefile providing basic Terraform deployment functionality
-* GitHub workflows for supporting basic terraform deploy and destroy functionality
+* GitHub workflows for supporting basic Terraform deploy and destroy functionality
 * Terraform IaC for the test deployment of an s3 bucket
 * Node Weather App

 <br>

 ## Getting Started
 This GitHub template should be used to create your own repository.
-In order to enable environments which are required for CI/CD workflows, you will need to create a public repository.
+Repository will need to be public if you are creating a personal GitHub account in order to support approval gates in GitHub actions.
 Configure the following to get started:
 * Clone your repository locally.
-It shoyld have a branch named `master`.
+It should have a branch named `master`.
 * Create a `destroy` branch in your GitHiub repo.
 This will be used to trigger Terraform Destroy workflow during pull request from `master->destroy`.
-* Create an environment in your repository named `approval` to support GitHub Workflows, selecting `requires approval`.
+* Create an environment in your repository named `approval` to support GitHub Workflows, selecting `required reviewers` and adding yourself as an approver.
 * Update the `key` value in the `meta.tf` file replacing `<username>` with your username for the name of the Terraform state file.
 * Update the default bucket name in the `variable.tf` file to a something globally unique.
 * Create GitHub Secrets in your repository for `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` if using temporary credentials.